 How to Handle Money while Traveling in Peru

 Should travelers to Peru carry cash, or use credit cards and ATMs?
 All options are available for accessing cash, and paying with credit cards or money while traveling, but which one is best?
 It's as safe to carry cash in Peru as it is to carry cash anywhere.
 We provide detailed guidelines to help you prepare to travel with cash or credit cards.
+The most useful "Golden Inca Rule" to be aware of?
+Cash is King!

 - What currency is accepted in Peru?

 Nuevo Peruvian Soles and US Dollars are widely accepted in Peru.
 However, there may be a slight disadvantage when paying with USD.
-The cost of a product or service could be slightly higher if you pay in USD.
-Although usually not a significant amount.
+The cost of a product or service could be slightly higher if you pay in USD, lthough usually not a significant amount.
 But if you have any doubt, ask before you agree to the terms of payment and know what the up-to-date exchange rate is.

 - Should you carry cash or credit?